JeeWeetje/iot-workshop/TheThingsNetwork.md

     }
     ```

 2. Insert your device address in `devAddr`, network session key in `nwkSkey` and application session key in `appSKey`.
-You can use the handy `<>` button in the dashboard to copy it quickly as a C-style byte array; exactly what Arduino wants
+You can use the handy `clipboard` button in the dashboard to copy it quickly as a HEX value

     ![alt tag](img/TheThingsNetwork/ttn-applications-devices-credentials.png)